millerms/CranburyChiropractic/index.md

 We start by mapping the underlying **cause**—the mobility, control, or tissue-irritability pattern most holding you back—then build a plan that respects your goals and schedule.
 The goal is steady, meaningful change so you can move confidently, sleep better, and get back to work or sports.
 We care for people of all ages; many of our patients are seniors.
 </div>

 **Sensory → brain → motor:** Every visit reinforces the same loop.
-We test how your sensory systems (spine, eyes, inner ear, peripheral joints) talk to your brain, update that map with more precise input, and reinforce motor output so movement, pain, steadiness, and even muscle and blood-vessel tone improves.
+We test how your sensory systems (spine and other joints, eyes, inner ear) talk to your brain, update that map with more precise input, and reinforce motor output so movement, pain, steadiness, and even muscle and blood-vessel tone improves.
 {: .reveal .reveal--up }